 - The current recommended feline dietary concentration is 4.5 g tyrosine for optimal growth.

 - Experiments showed that these levels were not sufficient to maintain a black coat.
 An aromatic amino acid concentration > or =18 g/kg is recommended for the prevention of visually discernible red hair in black-coated cats.

 Some interesting results were found from experiments regarding feline dietary tyrosine nutritional requirements and the effect on black cat’s coat colour.
-Diets deficient in tyrosine caused the cat’s hair to change from black to a reddish brown in cats and due to a reduction in melanin in hair.
+Diets deficient in tyrosine caused the cat’s hair to change from black to a reddish-brown in cats and due to a reduction in melanin in the hair.

 What is tyrosine?

 Tyrosine is an amino acid that the cat synthesises from phenylalanine (another amino acid).
 Amino acids are the building blocks of protein.
 Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us wonderful colours.
 If you can’t make tyrosine because you are missing the right enzyme, you don’t make as much melanin.

 Albinos cannot produce this enzyme, and as a result, melanin cannot be produced, and you end up with the pale skin and hair of the albino.
 Overactivity of the enzyme can produce the opposite effect, with large areas of highly pigmented skin/hair or it can be associated with the nasty tumours on the skin (melanomas).

 Tyrosinase is the action of the enzyme tyrosine on melanin, which causes a complex series of biochemical changes.
 Tyrosinase is also thermally liable (temperature-sensitive).